oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 ```
 kubectl exec -it $POD_NAME -- mysql -u wluser1 -p -D domain1 -e "show tables;"
 ```
-There is not table created in the database yet.
-Just make sure no error occur.
+Note that we have not created any user tables in the database and the purpose of running this query is to verify that the MySQL database has been created correctly.

-Now the mysql database is ready.
-The WLS domain created in later step will store its data to this database.
+The WLS domain created in later step will store its data to the database, e.g. persistent JMS messages.

 Next: [Installing the WLS Operator](03-wls-operator.md)